 As usual, Kreisberg handicaps each potential applicant’s odds of getting into a top-ranked business school.
 There’s also a video portion of the series (above) featuring Kreisberg live evaluating the prospects of one of our candidates: our gung-ho Air Force Captain who wants to become a future chief executive officer.

-If you include your own stats and characteristics in the comments, we’ll pick a few more and have Kreisberg assess your chances in a follow-up feature to be published shortly.
+If you include your own characteristics and statistics with Poets&Quants in the comments, we’ll pick a few more and have Kreisberg assess your chances in a follow-up feature to be published shortly.
 (Please add your age and be clear on the sequence of your jobs in relaying work experience.
 Make sure you let us know your current job.)

 Sandy’s candid analysis: